Tilda-Jansson/AES-Encryption/README.md

 For example, to run the code after compilation, you can use the command `./aes < aes_sample.in > out.ans`.

 ## Procedure Overview:
-The AES-128 encryption process follows these key steps, as outlined in the ([Advanced Encryption Standard procedure](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard)):
+The AES-128 encryption process follows these key steps, as outlined in the [Advanced Encryption Standard procedure](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard):

- * 1. Key Expansion
+  1. Key Expansion
- * 2. Initial Round Key - bitwise xor
+  2. Initial Round Key - bitwise xor

- * Repeat 3-6 9x for 128 bit keys (11x for 192 bits and 13x for 256 bits)
+Repeat 3-6 9x for 128 bit keys (11x for 192 bits and 13x for 256 bits)
- * 3. Substitute Bytes - lookup table
+  3. Substitute Bytes - lookup table
- * 4. Shift Rows
+  4. Shift Rows
- * 5. Mix Columns
+  5. Mix Columns
- * 6. Add Round Key
+  6. Add Round Key

- * Final Round
+ Final Round
- * 7. Substitute Bytes
+  7. Substitute Bytes
- * 8. Shift Rows
+  8. Shift Rows
- * 9. Add Round Key
+  9. Add Round Key